MCP Server

 joltsms_release_numberCancel a number.
 Service continues until the billing period ends.subscription_id

 joltsms_get_latest_otpGet the most recent parsed OTP code from a number.
-Checks the last 10 minutes by default.number_id, since (ISO 8601, optional)
+Checks the last 10 minutes by default.number_id (UUID or phone number), since (ISO 8601, optional)

 OTP Verification Workflow